twilio/voice-quickstart-android/Docs/new-features-3.0.md

 ##### Sending parameters to your TwiML Server Application for outgoing calls

-Parameters can be sent to your Server Application by specifying them in the `ConnectOptions` builder as follows:
+Parameters can be sent to your TwiML Server Application by specifying them in the `ConnectOptions` builder as follows:

 ```Java
 final Map<String, String> params = new HashMap<>();